powerseeker45/Automated_email/README.md

-# 🎉 Email Automation System - Setup Guide
+# 🎉 Email Automation System

 An automated system that sends personalized birthday and marriage anniversary greeting cards to employees via email.